jeamy/asciisky/doc/asteroids.md

 - `type`: "asteroid".
 - `symbol`: "•".

 Frontend display: the UI simplifies display names by stripping numeric designations (e.g., "(4) Vesta" → "Vesta").
+Names are deduplicated using a normalized key to prevent duplicates in multi-object dialogs and click selection.
+Time labels are built with `buildTimeLabel()` to avoid duplicate suffixes.

 ## Caching